History of FC Bayern Munich: Renewed success in the 1980s

 A lack of success saw President Neudecker on the verge of contracting Max Merkel as new coach – the team unanimously voted against him.
 This novel type of revolution saw Bayern dominating the television news in a culture where sports were an irregular addendum to them.
 The resulting resignation of the autocratic president Neudecker, arguably the father of the modern FC Bayern, was again the top news item, even on the highbrow Tagesschau news in an era without commercial television.

-Hungarian Pál Csernai, who had been assistant to Cramer's replacement, Gyula Lorant, became head coach.
+Hungarian Pál Csernai, who had been assistant to Cramer's replacement, Gyula Lóránt, became head coach.
 In his tenure, he revolutionised the style of Bayern by introducing the spatial defence, then in Munich referred to as Pal System.
 When Paul Breitner returned via Braunschweig from his years with Real Madrid, he formed a partnership with Karl-Heinz Rummenigge.
 The FC Breitnigge, reinforced with Belgian goalkeeping legend Jean-Marie Pfaff, Klaus Augenthaler and striker Dieter Hoeneß (brother of Uli), brought success back to Munich.
 Two championships and a cup resulted from this era.
 Their dreams of another European Cup were thwarted in the final of Rotterdam against Aston Villa, when for a brief moment a man named Peter Withe stepped out of obscurity and scored the decider for the team from Birmingham.
 This was also the first official final that Bayern had lost in its history after 12 undefeated final appearances.

 The era of Csernai came to an end when success no longer seemed assured and his eccentricity endangered the image of the club with their major sponsors.
 Udo Lattek was appointed for a second spell at the Isar, and he did not disappoint, despite initial financial issues.
 For hiring Danish playmaker Søren Lerby from Ajax to replace the retiring Breitner, Bayern had pledged "the last money", per President Willi Otto Hoffmann.

 The cup victory in the 1984 final against Mönchengladbach was won in the penalty shootout, the first in the history of this competition.
 The young Lothar Matthäus, whose transfer to Munich for €1.2 million was announced just weeks before, missed the first penalty for his old team.